jannis-kiriasis/digibooking/README.md

 ## Features

+In the following paragraphs, we are going to see what features appear on the website and where they encouter the users' needs.

 ### Global features

 This is a list of features that appear on every page.

 1.	**Logo and navigation**\

     The logo and navigation menu is the same across every page of the website.
-This allows users to find their way through the website easily.
+This allows users to find their way through the website easily wherever they are.

     As an industry standard, the logo links back to the homepage.

 2.	**Hero image with page headline**\

-    The hero image and headline block appear on every page.
+    The hero image and headline block appears on index.html and services.html.
 It is tailored to the page content.
 It gives a good first idea of the page content.

 3.	**Footer**\

     The footer is also the same across every page of the website.
-It includes contact details, address and social networks external links.
+It includes the agency contact details, address and social networks external links.

+The following features are unique and appear only on the page specified.

-### Homepage features
+### Homepage features - index.html

-4. Hero image with page headline
+4.	**Hero image with page headline**\

+    While the block used is the same appearing on services.html, its content is unique.
+The heading 'Do you want to boost your hotel online direct bookings?' provides to the users a very clear idea of what the website is about.
+The sub-line 'Leverage the power of Google Search to get the bookings you need' also specify that the online services Digibooking provide are related to Google Search.

+    The illustration reminds of an online hotel room booking.

-5. Top clients
+5.	**Top clients**\

+    This feature includes 4 hotel logos, 4 clients of Digibooking.
+On smaller screens, the number of logos reduces to 3 for screen real estate availabilty reasons.

-6. What we do
+6.	**What we do**\

+    This section clearly says that Digibooking do SEO, PPC and Googel Hotel Ads.
+Those are the 3 services offered.
+There is also an internal link to navigate to the services.html page which includes more information on the services provided.

 ### Services features

-7. Hero image with page headline
+7.	**Hero image with page headline**\

+    The Headline and paragrah of this hero banner explain what services and the approach taken.

+    The illustration reminds of a search for hotels and destinations on a tablet.

-8. SEO services
+8.	**SEO services**\

+    This section explain why and how Digibooking do SEO.

+    The illustration recalls a local search on a map usying a mobile or tablet.

-9. PPC services
+9.	**PPC services**\

+    This section explain why and how Digibooking do PPC.

+    The illustration recalls an hotel booking done on a mobile device.

+10.	**Google Hotel Ads**\

-10. Google Hotel Ads
+    This section explain why Digibooking offer Google Hotel Ads services.

+    The illustration recalls a online room booking.

 ### Contact features

 11. Contact form

 ### Others